WRQX (AM): WRQX

 With the Educational Media Foundation purchase of WRQX in Washington, D.C., the WRQX call sign-retained by Cumulus in the deal-was transferred to WSOM in a call sign "parking" move on May 31, 2019.
 Concurrently, the WSOM letters moved to the former WRQX until new calls were selected for that facility.
 With the switch to K-Love programming later that day, the former WRQX took the WLVW call sign.
 In addition, the new WRQX removed all instances of "WSOM" from its website and re-branded as "AM 600 WRQX," with updated imaging, logos and website domain.

 On May 24, 2021, WRQX flipped to conservative talk radio, branded as "The Patriot".
 It began airing the Westwood One line up of conservative talk hosts.

 Programming

 WRQX carries all nationally syndicated talk shows, mostly from Cumulus-owned Westwood One.
 Mornings begin with America in the Morning, a news magazine.
 Other programs carried include Chris Plante, Dan Bongino, Ben Shapiro, Matt Walsh, Mark Levin, Michael Knowles, Rich Eisen, Rich Valdes and Red Eye Radio.
-World and national news is supplied by CBS News Radio.